 The whole discipline of optical measurement techniques can be roughly subdivided into photometry and radiometry.
 Whereas photometry focuses on determining optical quantities that are closely related to the sensitivity of the human eye, radiometry deals with the measurement of energy per time (= power, given in watts) emitted by light sources or impinging on a particular surface.
 Thus, the units of all radiometric quantities are based on watts (W).
 According to CIE regulations, symbols for radiometric quantities are denoted with the subscript “e” for “energy”.
 Similarly, radiometric quantities given as a function of wavelength are labelled with the prefix “spectral” and the subscript “λ” (for example spectral radiant power Φλ).

 Remark: The definitions of radiometric quantities cannot be understood without a basic comprehension of differential quantities.
 For an intuitive understanding of these quantities, which is the main objective of this paragraph, the differential quantities dλ, dA and dΩ can be regarded as tiny intervals or elements (Δλ, ΔA and ΔΩ) of the respective quantity.
 As a consequence of the fact that these intervals or elements are very small, radiometric quantities can be considered constant over the range defined by dλ, dA and / or dΩ.
 Similarly, dΦe, dIe, dLe and dEe can be regarded as small portions which add up to the total value of the respective quantity.
-Brief explanation of the concept of differential quantities and integral calculus for spectral radiometric quantities.
+Find here an brief explanation of the concept of differential quantities and integral calculus for spectral radiometric quantities.

 The following sections give information on: